0xjac/master-thesis/chapters/09-future-research.md

 # Future Research and Work

+Even once the ERC777 standard is approved, there will be a large amount of work to do.

 ## Generic Operators And Hooks For ERC777 End-Users

-Even once the ERC777 standard is approved, there will be a large amount of work to do.
-ERC777 does more than soling some of the shortcomings of ERC200 and provides novel features such as operators, hooks and the data field.
+ERC777 does more than solving some of the shortcomings of ERC200 and provides novel features such as operators, hooks and the data field.
 Those features bring new possibilities and novel approaches to tackle problems related to token.

 Generic operators and hooks are an interesting concept which aim to deploy in a trustless fashion---for example using the same keyless deployment method as the ERC820 registry---operator contracts and hooks which may be used by any address.
 These generic hooks and operators allow less technically-inclined users to use the advanced features of ERC777 without having a deep technical knowledge of Ethereum required for example to deploy a contract.